loading...

 24. Historic Stateline Fire Lookout

-Last time I was there, a bride hiked all the way up in her gown to meet her groom and officiant just to get hitched with this Tahoe backdrop.
+Fun Story: Last time I was there, a bride hiked all the way up in her gown to meet her groom and officiant just to get married with this Tahoe backdrop.
 Now that’s a commitment!
 (I couldn’t help myself – I asked the groom why he didn’t at least pull her up the hill in a wagon, lol!)

 25. Lake Tahoe Scenic Overlook

-As you’re driving back to Reno, there’s an overlook along a hairpin turn out of Incline Village for one last memorable look down at Lake Tahoe.
+As you’re driving back up Mount Rose Highway towards Reno, there’s an overlook along a hairpin turn leaving Incline Village that’ll grant you one last memorable view over Lake Tahoe.

-If you’ve got some daylight and energy left, hiking along Mount Rose is a pretty wonderful way to end your Shaka Guide tour before heading back to the ‘biggest little city in the world.”
+If you’ve got some daylight and energy left while driving up Mount Rose Highway, you may want to stop for a hike along the Tahoe Meadows South Trail.
+It’s a pretty wonderful way to end your Tahoe trip before heading back to Reno — AKA “The Biggest Little City in the World!”

-Although there is plenty of detailed information in this article, please make sure you also read Shaka Guide’s “Know Before You Go article about Lake Tahoe to prepare for this road trip!
+Although there is plenty of detailed information in this article, please make sure you also read Shaka Guide’s “Know Before You Go” article about Lake Tahoe so that you’re fully prepared for this road trip!
+And hey — I hope to see you in Tahoe one day taking the Shaka Guide Lake Tahoe Tour!

 Like this article?
 Share it on Pinterest!